 - Ceramic or Vinyl Composition Tile: Only presented here as an alternative option, these systems are not recommended simply due to the increased labor involved in installing and maintaining these systems.

 - Polymer Floor Coating Systems: There’s no doubt a polymer floor coating system is the best option for an aircraft or maintenance hangar.
 The areas can be quite large and a liquid-applied floor is certainly the most overall time and cost-effective option.
 Additionally, polymer coatings offer superior durability, chemical-resistance and abrasion-resistance properties.
 But, like polished concrete, they are “slippery when wet”.

-So, how can a polymer floor be modified to address not only the required performance characteristics of the aviation hangar industry, but also address traditional safety concerns of high-gloss “slippery” floor coatings.
+So, how can a polymer floor be modified to address not only the required performance characteristics of the aviation hangar industry, but also address traditional safety concerns of high-gloss “slippery” aircraft hangar floor coatings?

 Some manufacturers have adopted the practice of broadcasting angular quartz aggregate, or “grit”, into the wet coating to increase slip-resistance properties.
 True, these aggregates enhance the safety characteristics of the floor, but because this “grit” is sharp and angular it greatly dulls the surface reflectivity and is very difficult to keep clean.

 Having Your Cake….and Eating It Too

 There are polymer floor coating surface texture additives available that can help you achieve the best of both worlds.
 Instead of being broadcast into a wet polymer coating as explained above, these additives are designed to be field-mixed, on the jobsite, into the polymer components prior to roller application of the polyurethane topcoat.